sinanozdemir/sinanozdemir.github.io/Jeff.md

 After running `/usr/bin/sudo /usr/bin/crontab -e`, then press escape and type `:!/bin/sh` which will give you a root shell:
 ![Jeff root](jeff-root-txt.png)

-Finally, we have done it, we can grab the root file which has the root flag.
+Finally, we have done it, we the root user.

 I hope you enjoyed this walkthrough.